 September – June

-All students receive help with homework, schoolwork, papers, projects, managing their time and studies effectively, and develop individual accountability for their education and growth, with over staff and volunteers.
-We require a mandatory extra 30 minutes of reading out loud and a 30 minute Khan Academy session daily, and we test our participants with math flash cards, we check and sign off on homework planners daily, check online grade books weekly, and we give our students extra work on subjects such as geography, penmanship, history, and current events.
-All high school students work on SAT prep and college prep work through Naviance and Khan Academy, daily.
+Students receive help with homework, papers, projects, managing their time and studies effectively, and develop individual accountability for their education and growth.
+We require mandatory extra 30-40 minutes of reading out loud every day with a tutor, personal Khan Academy accounts that we monitor and we test our participants with math flash cards and/or give them extra work on math concepts they are learning in the classroom.
+All high school students work on SAT prep and college prep work through Naviance and Khan Academy.
 We collect report cards quarterly and are in regular contact with teachers and schools by email and we attend the annual Parent-Teacher conferences in November with our participants’ parents/guardians.

 June – August

 9:00-11:00 Mon. – Thu.

 Summer academics and enrichment:

 For seven weeks students attend the office and work on an in- house math curriculum specifically developed for each age group as well as a personal Khan Academy account that we monitor.
 We also partner with the Danbury Public Library’s Summer Reading Program and have a mandatory reading requirement of at least 30 minutes per day.
 In addition, students work on their summer assignments from school, in house reading logs, penmanship and spelling, grammar, study skills, and other supplementary work we give them.

 For seven weeks from all students are on court at practice and working out.
 DGA competes against sister Grassroots programs and local clubs.
 Each tennis practice includes 30 minutes of fitness and exercise and training for the 1 Mile and 5K race in August.